gravitational/workshop/k8sprod.md

 ### Anti-Pattern: Using `latest` tag

 Do not use `latest` tag in production.
-It creates ambiguity, as it's not clear what real version of the app is this.
+It creates ambiguity, as it's not clear what real version of the app this is.

-It is ok to use `latest` for development purposes, although make sure you set `imagePullPolicy` to `Always`, to make sure Kubernetes allways pulls the latest version when creating a pod:
+It is ok to use `latest` for development purposes, although make sure you set `imagePullPolicy` to `Always`, to make sure Kubernetes always pulls the latest version when creating a pod:

 ```yaml
 apiVersion: v1